 Conversions of Preferred Stock and Convertible Promissory Notes and Agreements With Convertible Noteholders.
-In connection with the closing of this offering, the holders of the Company's Series A Convertible Preferred Stock will convert an aggregate of \$2,055,000 in principal balance of such preferred stock into an aggregate of \$59,184 shares of the Company's common stock at the conversion prices specified in the Certificate of Designation.
+In connection with the closing of this offering, the holders of the Company's Series A Convertible Preferred Stock will convert an aggregate of \$2,055,000 in principal balance of such preferred stock into an aggregate of 326,191 shares of the Company's common stock at the conversion prices specified in the Certificate of Designation, filed January 27, 2014, setting forth the preferences, rights and limitations of the Series A Convertible Preferred Stock.
 The terms of the Series A Convertible Preferred Stock are described under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Historical Financing - 2014 Sales of Preferred Stock and Warrants" below.

 From July through September 2014, the Company entered into a series of securities purchase agreements pursuant to which it issued approximately \$1,802,396 original principal amount of convertible promissory notes (the "2014 Convertible Notes") and warrants exercisable for shares of the Company's common stock.
 The terms of the 2014 Convertible Notes are described under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Historical Financing - 2014 Sales of Convertible Notes and Warrants." below.
-As of the date of this prospectus, \$471,739 aggregate principal amount of the 2014 Convertible Notes, plus accrued and unpaid interest thereto with respect to Convertible Notes that have been converted in full, have been converted into shares of the Company's common stock.
-In connection with this offering, the holders of the Company's 2014 Convertible Notes ("the Convertible Noteholders") have agreed to convert the following outstanding principal amount outstanding of 2014 Convertible Notes, plus accrued and unpaid interest thereon with respect to 2014 Convertible Notes that have been converted in full, upon the completion of this offering pursuant to the terms set forth in such notes: SOK Partners, LLC ("SOK"), all of the approximately \$115,217 outstanding principal amount plus accrued interest; 31 Group, LLC ("31 Group"), \$200,000 of the approximately \$493,334 outstanding principal amount plus accrued interest; Evan Myrianthopoulos, a managing director of the representative of the underwriters, all of the approximately \$28,433 outstanding principal amount plus accrued interest and certain affiliates of the Company and certain persons with whom the Company was required to have a pre-existing relationship (collectively, the "Affiliates") in the aggregate, approximately \$379,493 of the approximately \$544,275 outstanding principal amount plus accrued interest.
-Assuming a conversion price of \$3.81 per share (which represents a 27.5% discount to the assumed offering price of \$5.25 per share), such balances of the notes would be converted into the following numbers of shares of Common Stock: SOK, approximately 30,241 shares; 31 Group, approximately 52,493 shares; Mr. Myrianthopoulos, approximately 7,463 shares; and Affiliates in the aggregate, approximately 99,607 shares. \$100,000 in outstanding principal amount (the "Subject Principal Amount") of the 2014 Convertible Note issued to 31 Group (the "31 Group Note"), all of the 2014 Convertible Note issued to Evan Myrianthopoulos (the "Myrianthopoulos Note"), all shares of Common Stock into which the Subject Principal Amount of the 31 Group Note and all of the Myrianthopoulos Note may be converted, and all shares of Common Stock that may be issued upon exercise of the warrants issued to 31 Group and Mr. Myrianthopoulos in connection with the 2014 Convertible Notes offering shall be subject to a 180-day lock-up beginning on the effective date of the offering.
-The remaining principal amount of the 2014 Convertible Notes, plus any accrued and unpaid interest and premium, will be redeemed with proceeds from this offering, as follows: 31 Group, approximately \$366,668 will be paid to redeem approximately \$293,334 of the approximately \$493,334 outstanding principal amount plus accrued interest; and Affiliates in the aggregate, approximately \$238,323 of the approximately \$647,670 outstanding principal amount.
+As of the date of this prospectus, \$471,739 aggregate principal amount of the 2014 Convertible Notes, plus accrued and unpaid interest thereto with respect to Convertible Notes that have been converted in full, have been converted into shares of the

+Company's common stock.
+In connection with this offering, the holders of the Company's 2014 Convertible Notes ("the Convertible Noteholders") have agreed to convert the following outstanding principal amount outstanding of 2014 Convertible Notes, plus accrued and unpaid interest thereon with respect to 2014 Convertible Notes that have been converted in full, upon the completion of this offering pursuant to the terms set forth in such notes: SOK Partners, LLC ("SOK"), all of the approximately \$108,695.60 outstanding principal amount; 31 Group, LLC ("31 Group"), approximately \$200,000 of the approximately \$463,478 outstanding principal amount; Evan Myrianthopoulos, a managing director of the representative of the underwriters, all of the approximately \$27,173.90 outstanding principal amount; and certain affiliates of the Company and certain persons with whom the Company was required to have a pre-existing relationship (collectively, the "Affiliates") in the aggregate, approximately \$367,391.20 of the approximately \$532,173.60 outstanding principal amount.
+Assuming a conversion price of \$6.50 per share (which represents a 27.5% discount to the assumed offering price of \$9.00 per share), such balances of the notes would be converted into the following numbers of shares of Common Stock: SOK, approximately 17,336 shares; 31 Group, approximately 31,898 shares; Mr. Myrianthopoulos, approximately 4,292 shares; and Affiliates in the aggregate, approximately 58,595 shares.
+The remaining principal amount of the 2014 Convertible Notes, plus any accrued and unpaid interest, will be redeemed with proceeds from this offering, as follows: 31 Group, approximately \$263,478 of the approximately \$463,478 outstanding principal amount; and Affiliates in the aggregate, approximately \$164,782.40 of the approximately \$532,173.60 outstanding principal amount.
 See "Use of Proceeds."